mmcdermott/MEDS_Tabular_AutoML/README.md

 6. Consider splitting the feature construction and AutoML pipeline parts of this repository into separate repositories.

-# Config Args Description
+# YAML Configuration File

-- MEDS_cohort_dir: directory of MEDS format dataset that is ingested.
+- `MEDS_cohort_dir`: directory of MEDS format dataset that is ingested.
-- tabularized_data_dir: output directory of tabularized data.
+- `tabularized_data_dir`: output directory of tabularized data.
-- min_code_inclusion_frequency: The base feature inclusion frequency that should be used to dictate what features can be included in the flat representation.
+- `min_code_inclusion_frequency`: The base feature inclusion frequency that should be used to dictate what features can be included in the flat representation.
 It can either be a float, in which case it applies across all measurements, or `None`, in which case no filtering is applied, or a dictionary from measurement type to a float dictating a per-measurement-type inclusion cutoff.
-- window_sizes: Beyond writing out a raw, per-event flattened representation, the dataset also has the capability to summarize these flattened representations over the historical windows specified in this argument.
+- `window_sizes`: Beyond writing out a raw, per-event flattened representation, the dataset also has the capability to summarize these flattened representations over the historical windows specified in this argument.
 These are strings specifying time deltas, using this syntax:
   `link`\_.
 Each window size will be summarized to a separate directory, and will share the same subject file split as is used in the raw representation files.
-- codes: A list of codes to include in the flat representation.
+- `codes`: A list of codes to include in the flat representation.
 If `None`, all codes will be included in the flat representation.
-- aggs: A list of aggregations to apply to the raw representation.
+- `aggs`: A list of aggregations to apply to the raw representation.
 Must have length greater than 0.
-- n_patients_per_sub_shard: The number of subjects that should be included in each output file.
+- `n_patients_per_sub_shard`: The number of subjects that should be included in each output file.
   Lowering this number increases the number of files written, making the process of creating and leveraging these files slower but more memory efficient.
-- do_overwrite: If `True`, this function will overwrite the data already stored in the target save directory.
+- `do_overwrite`: If `True`, this function will overwrite the data already stored in the target save directory.
-- seed: The seed to use for random number generation.
+- `seed`: The seed to use for random number generation.